Sonny And Cher

 In March, 2023, Cher announced that she and her boyfriend, Alexander Edwards were going to England to work on two new albums together.
 One of those turned out to be a Christmas album, said to contain several duets with prominent artists.
 On her social media account, the singer said, "It's a Cher Christmas album.
 It's not your mother's Christmas album.
 "I'm really, really excited because there's millions of people on it, and I've never had duets.
 I've never had people on any of my records."
 Also on tap was a deluxe reissue of her "Believe" album, to celebrate its 25th anniversary, scheduled for release on November 3rd.

 In early March, 2024, the iHeartRadio Music Awards announced that Cher would receive their Icon Award at their upcoming event on April 1st.
-The organization made note of the fact that the 77-year-old music legend has sold more than 100 million records during her career and is currently the only artist to have achieved at #1 single on the Billboard charts for seven consecutive decades.
+The organization made note of the fact that the 77-year-old music legend has sold more than 100 million records during her career and is currently the only artist to have achieved a #1 single on the Billboard charts for seven consecutive decades.
+An even more prestigious honor came her way in late April when Cleveland's Rock And Roll Hall Of Fame announced that she would be included in the Performer category.
+Another treat for diehard fans was the November 19th release of Cher's autobiography, Cher: The Memoir, Part One, which traces the life and career of the iconic singer and actress.
+On October 15th, she performed some of her most iconic hits to close out the 2024 Victoria's Secret Fashion Show at the Brooklyn Navy Yard in New York City.

 CLASSIC TRIVIA: